-The Tea Shop
+The Tea Shop is now open!

 The Tea Shop provides fresh, English seasonal food made on the premises and served by our friendly staff.
 The Welsh rarebit is what we are famous for, but we also offer a selection of homemade soups, sandwiches and salads.
 Check out the daily specials on the chalk board.